 - Web Push Notifications: PushEngage

 How to be effective in retargeting?

 To make your retargeting, below points comes handy:

 - Create a goal for each type of campaign: Each of your campaigns should have a goal.
 The goal could be 1st time purchased, upgrade, payment or any other transaction depending on your business.

-- Have different content type for each campaign: Don’t show the same messaging again and again to the user.
+- Have different content types for each campaign: Don’t show the same messaging again and again to the user.
 New creative always helps to get customer attention.
-Always create series of different content for a single campaign.
+Always create a series of different content for a single campaign.

 - Measure your campaigns: Without measuring you will never know which media is giving you better results.
 Once you start your retargeting campaigns, do check on all channels and see which is more effective.

 - Have patience: Retargeting does wonder when comes to conversions.
 However, you need to give time to the campaigns.
 If you are running retargeting ads on Facebook, it takes time to warm up the pixels.
 Once the pixel is warmed up, Facebook will auto-optimize your campaigns.

 - Analyze Campaigns: Many times your campaigns are reaching out to customers for several weeks but you are not seeing any clicks or action.
 It’s time to analyze those campaigns.
 Make some changes in the content copy or image or offer and run again.
 The campaign should resonate with users and then only become a success.

 - Limit the display: Showing your retargeting multiple times to users may push him away from your site.
 It’s advisable to have an upper limit on how many times your ad should be shown to users.
 In Web Push Notifications, you can schedule – how many times you want to show the cart abandonment notification and what time.